OCA/sale-workflow/sale_order_invoice_amount/readme/DESCRIPTION.md

-This module adapts the computation of invoiced and to invoice amounts in Sales Orders.
+This module adds the `amount_invoiced` and `amount_to_invoice` fields to the sale order views:

-When the company option "Enable amount invoiced based on quantity" is activated, the values are calculated from the quantities invoiced vs ordered, instead of relying only on invoice monetary amounts.
+- In the form view, those fields are added in the tax totals summary, above the total order amount.
+- In the list view, the fields are added as user optional fields.